Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 You don't have to be a teacher, work to a timetable or follow the national curriculum (although you can if you wish).

-If your child has never been to school or you are new to the area you don't have to inform the local authority, however we believe it would be beneficial for you to do so to benefit from the support and information the local authority has to offer.
+If your child has never been to school or you are new to the area you don't have to inform the local authority, however we believe it would be beneficial for you to do so to benefit from the information the local authority has to offer.

 You must contact us if: